-Random First Lines:Another move equals a new beginning. » Read
+Random First Lines:A dream, foretelling of a war(?)! » Read

 WITH the launch of the war on terror after 9/11, US security agencies and allies, such as Britainâ€™s GCHQ, dramatically ramped up their electronic operations, a shift that coincided with the exponential growth of the internet and its creep into almost every corner of our lives.

 At age 56, I bicycled 3000 plus miles from Seattle, Washington to Washington, DC with Hazon, a Jewish Environmental organization.
 This is a poem from my upcoming book, The Journey Home, a book of poetry about that 2013 Cross USA bicycle trip.

 Thereâ€™s never a dull moment for the employees of Walls Department Store in the small town of Burshill, England.
 Detective Chief Inspector Richard Hayward and his wife Kate just returned from a second honeymoon in Paris, discovers that life is not going to be as quiet and easy at the...

 Detective Richard Hayward's reputation as the youngest officer to be promoted to Detective Chief Inspector precedes him.
 He thought his recent transfer and move to the sleepy town of Burshill would allow him a quiet convalescence from a broken leg.
 His peace was soon to be shattered by a phone...

 A brief article about the process of self-publishing.

 This happens to be a very symbolic short story, however weird it might seem.
 We had a study period during my government class, and randomly this idea came to me.
 The story itself is quite random too.
 Enjoy!